jingedawang/StockPredictor/README.md

-sudo apt-get install -y nodejs cd frontend npm install npm run build serve -s build
+sudo apt-get install -y nodejs cd frontend npm install sudo PORT=80 npm start
 ```
-Then go to http://localhost:3000/ and choose the stock you like.
+Then go to http://localhost/ and choose the stock you like.
 The webpage should look like
 ![](data/demo-page.png)